 - Squeeze the anal sphincter (not your butt cheeks) as tightly as possible, then squeeze the vaginal sphincter as tightly as possible.

-- Hold the contraction as tightly as you can for five or six seconds – no more than 10 seconds.
+- Hold the contraction as tightly as possible for five or six seconds – no more than 10 seconds.

 - Completely relax your effort, allowing your muscles to soften.